MRtrix3/mrtrix3/docs/reference/commands/amp2sh.rst

 The directions can be defined either as a DW gradient scheme (for example to compute the SH representation of the DW signal) or a set of [az el] pairs as output by the dirgen command.
 The DW gradient scheme or direction set can be supplied within the input image header or using the -gradient or -directions option.
 Note that if a direction set and DW gradient scheme can be found, the direction set will be used by default.

-Note that this program makes use of implied symmetries in the diffusion profile.
-First, the fact the signal attenuation profile is real implies that it has conjugate symmetry, i.e. Y(l,-m) = Y(l,m)* (where * denotes the complex conjugate).
-Second, the diffusion profile should be antipodally symmetric (i.e. S(x) = S(-x)), implying that all odd l components should be zero.
-Therefore, this program only computes the even elements.

-Note that the spherical harmonics equations used here differ slightly from those conventionally used, in that the (-1)^m factor has been omitted.
-This should be taken into account in all subsequent calculations.

 The spherical harmonic coefficients are stored as follows.
 First, since the signal attenuation profile is real, it has conjugate symmetry, i.e. Y(l,-m) = Y(l,m)* (where * denotes the complex conjugate).
 Second, the diffusion profile should be antipodally symmetric (i.e. S(x) = S(-x)), implying that all odd l components should be zero.
 Therefore, only the even elements are computed.
 Note that the spherical harmonics equations used here differ slightly from those conventionally used, in that the (-1)^m factor has been omitted.
 This should be taken into account in all subsequent calculations.
 Each volume in the output image corresponds to a different spherical harmonic component.
 Each volume will correspond to the following: volume 0: l = 0, m = 0 ; volume 1: l = 2, m = -2 (imaginary part of m=2 SH) ; volume 2: l = 2, m = -1 (imaginary part of m=1 SH) ; volume 3: l = 2, m = 0 ; volume 4: l = 2, m = 1 (real part of m=1 SH) ; volume 5: l = 2, m = 2 (real part of m=2 SH) ; etc...

 Options